gavinking/ceylon-examples-lwjgl/README.md

 ## Known issues

-The JFXGL sample currently crashes on MacOS, due to the GLSL version used by JFXGL.
+The JFXGL sample currently crashes on Mac, due to JFXGL requiring OpenGL 3 with support for compat profiles, which is not available in MacOS.